gruppe-adler/TvT_UrbanOps.Altis/README.md

 1. OPFOR commander chooses one of the available *Locations* from the map (OPFOR players can watch)
 2. OPFOR spawns at the chosen *Location* and has X minutes (*SetupTime*) to prepare for the attack
 3. OPFOR can buy equipment from the *Dealer* (position marked on map, visible to OPFOR)
-4. BLUFOR sees the map (including the chosen *Location*) during preparation time and can make plans to attack
+4. BLUFOR is on the map during preparation time and can make plans to attack (they see the chosen *Location*)
 5. BLUFOR commander chooses a start position outside the *Respawn Zone*
 6. BLUFOR can buy equipment at the *Commandvehicle* (spawns on start position, marked on map, visible to BLUFOR)